Poppulo

 Analytics

-Having metrics in place will allow businesses the opportunity to analyze the success rate of any communication plan they are currently using.
-These metrics will provide accurate and insightful information about the organization’s digital channels.
+Access to accurate metrics enables businesses to analyze the success or otherwise of their communication campaigns.
+These metrics will provide accurate and insightful information about the organization's digital channels.
+Traditionally, internal communicators found measurement difficult, due to a combination of factors, including not having access to the right technology.

 Having a crisis plan in place

-By having a crisis communication strategy in place, organizations can be sure they are prepared to deal with any issues that arise and can act quickly to prevent the problem from spreading further.
+By having an effective internal communications strategy and a crisis communication plan in place, organizations can be sure they are prepared to deal with any issues that arise and can act quickly to prevent the problem from spreading further.
 If a problem should arise, it is important organizations are prepared to not waste time in reaching out to their staff.

 If employees feel they are not being updated sufficiently and regularly about what is happening it can lead to uncertainty and unease that will have a damaging impact on their levels of productivity and the standard of their work.
 Both of which can lead to further issues for businesses.